SjoerdTilmans/sjvisualizer/README.md

 - Bar races
 - Animated pie charts

-To learn more about sjvisualizer and see additional examples and full documentation, please visit sjdataviz.com/software.
+To learn more about sjvisualizer and see additional examples and full documentation, please visit my website [https://www.sjdataviz.com/software](sjdataviz.com/software).

 If you find sjvisualizer useful, please consider starring ⭐ the project on GitHub!